Determining what you think is the best age to adopt a puppy when adopting can contribute so much to your adoption success.

 From experience, I can tell you that senior dogs are easy to look after.
 And they’re also so sweet and loving.
 They’re just so grateful, I think, for being looked after, for being cared for.

-So, if you’re looking for that sort of company, then what a wonderful stage.
-In a way they’re the best, easiest dogs to care for of all because they also don’t need 3 or 4 kilometer runs every day.
-Just a couple of hundred meters on the beach is good enough for Peanut.
-She’s very happy with that the she comes back, sleeps, relaxes, and likes a good feed.
+In a way they’re the best, easiest dogs to care for of all because they also don’t need 3 or 4-kilometer runs every day.
+Just a couple of hundred meters on the beach is good enough for most dogs.
 They make wonderful companions and don’t ask for much.

 Of course all of this is a very rough guide to how dogs behave and like people they can vary considerably!
 I have mates who are in their early 30’s who are slowing down taking it easy and very immature and others who are in their 60’s who are still whooping it up, getting out and about and squeezing the most out of life!

 Age is just a number, and it’s true if you’re in the process of finding the next dog to bring to your home.
 Hopefully, my input can serve as a guide to help you make an ideal choice.
 A well informed pet owner who knows their responsibilities and expectations will fall in love with a dog – no matter how old they are – because they’re ready.

 Best of luck as you pursue adding a new furry family member to your home!